laurensdewaele/tenso-mobile-app/app/lib/notes.md

   Bloc would have been better.
 - Add board selection.
 Only beastmaker1000 atm.
 - Implement a feedback button.
+- When changing the model => workouts will be lost because the parsing will fail.
+Make sure there's a mapping mechanism in place.

 ### Medium prio